 The Middle School years are a particularly important time in your child's life as they grow from child to adolescent.
 This is an important time for influencing the crucial decisions your child will make about their future and the role that they will play in the world.
 We work closely with every student and their families to provide the personal guidance and support needed to ensure a successful transition as they progress through Secondary School.

 The Middle School curriculum extends students knowledge, skills and understanding in:

-- Foreign Languages including French, Spanish and Latin
+- Foreign Languages including French and Spanish

 - World History and Geography

 - The Arts – Visual Art, Music, Drama

 - Physical Education – Sport, Gym, Dance and Fitness